 All photographs are available—free of charge—to non-commercial users thanks to Creative Commons licensing (CC-BY-NC 4.0).
 The photos funded by the Hewlett Foundation are also available for licensing to Getty Images’ global customer base of creative agencies, businesses, news organizations, and other editorial clients.
 Photographs were taken by Jonathan Torgovnik, Paula Bronstein, Juan Arredondo, Nina Robinson, Yagazie Emezi, Maheder Haileselassie Tadese, Ley Uwera, and Mansi Midha for Getty Images.

 The images show the connection between women’s work, their health, and ability to care for themselves and their families in 13 countries around the world: Colombia, Democratic Republic of the Congo, Ethiopia, Ghana, India, Kenya, Peru, Rwanda, Senegal, South Africa, Thailand, Uganda, and the United States.
 They also show women as active participants in their communities, accessing and providing quality reproductive health information and services, and advocating for better working conditions.

 The William and Flora Hewlett Foundation has long supported organizations that work to ensure women have full and fair opportunities to earn a living and can choose whether and when to have a family.
-Yet the images of this kind of work, particularly in developing countries, often focus on the tremendous need—families living in poverty or long lines of women waiting for health services—rather than what we consider most important: women in decision-making roles, earning income, and accessing reproductive health care information and services.
+Similarly, the David and Lucile Packard Foundation supports reproductive health advocates, researchers, and providers to advance quality sexual and reproductive health and rights.

-We hope that you will use them to tell women’s stories, and to show what empowerment looks like.
+We hope you will use them to tell women’s stories, and to show what their lives and choices looks like.